 If your children are attending school in-person, then the first thing that they should do when they get home is to hang up their jacket or sweater and put away their shoes.

 Too many times I would find my son’s shoes just laying in the middle of the living room to the point where I would lose it.
 But did that really change anything?
 Nope.
 It’s kinda just in their nature as they are comfortable in their home.

 So, make it a habit for them to put their things where they go as soon as they step foot inside the house.

-For kids attending school virtually, this looks a bit different since they are probably not wearing shoes or jackets at home LOL.
+For kids attending school from home, this looks a bit different since they are probably not wearing shoes or jackets at home LOL.
 So instead, you will want them to clean up and organize their homework station.

 They should absolutely not be leaving a disaster behind even if they are working at their own homework station or desk.
 Remind them that just how they have to pick up after themselves at school, they need to do the same at home.

-And if this is new practice, help show them what their desk needs to look like at the end of the day.
+And if this is a new practice, help them out by showing them what their desk needs to look like at the end of the day.

 Related Post: Ultimate Guide of Kids Desks for Virtual Learning

 2) Empty backpack (or take out important papers)

 Once again, this step will look different depending on how your children are being schooled.